 This extra control, paired with the speed of the gear changes, makes paddle shifters a very popular transmission choice in sports like Formula 1.
 It allows the drivers to make rapid shifts through up to 8 gears, and this is vital at the speeds at which they drive.
 It balances ease of use with maximum performance, and so it is a very popular transmission in racing.

-So, now that we know the differences between each transmission, is it a bad thing to treat an automatic like a manual?
-The answer is usually no, because most automatics will even have a built-in option for the driver to use the gear selector like a manual stick.
+It’s not usually bad to shift an automatic manually because most automatics will even have a built-in option for the driver to use the gear selector like a manual stick.
 This is intended to give the driver a bit more control in adverse conditions, such as on hilly terrain.

 However, the transmission is built to be better than the driver, and the gear changes should take place at the optimum times.
 Thus, there really should be no need to shift the gears manually.
 However, many drivers simply enjoy the feel of changing gears manually and like to be able to do it while driving on hills or around corners for example.